The CAIO Imperative: Why 2026 Is the Year Every Company Needs a Chief AI Officer

 Here's a critical mistake we see: treating AI transformation as purely an engineering problem.

 The CAIO's job isn't just ensuring the technology works.
-It's ensuring AI creates measurable value across the business.
+It's ensuring AI creates measurable value across the entire business.
 That requires understanding operations, not just algorithms.

 The 2026 Inflection Point